As an Amazon Associate I earn from qualifying purchases.

 What is passionflower?

 Passionflower is a bright purple flower with many long, colorful corona filaments (long spindly things coming out from the center part of the flower).
 It has long been used as a mild anxiolytic or relaxant since ancient times.
 There are over 500 species of passionflower, and the one used for its sedative properties is commonly called maypop.
 Its scientific name is passiflora incarnata.
 This species is pollinated by bees, butterflies, and moths.
 It grows as a vine fast and hard in gardens and in the wild in the southern United States.
 It is the official wildflower of Tennessee, and its Cherokee name is ocoee.
 The wikipedia page mentions possible interactions with sedatives, anticoagulants, and monoamine oxidase inhibitors (MAOIs).
-Furthermore, the effects of maypop have not been tested with those who are pregnant or breastfeeding.
+Passionflower is known to be a uterine stimulant, which can cause miscarriage in pregnant people.
 Otherwise, it is considered safe to consume.
 The part typically used for tea is the leaves and stems.

 Benefits of Passionflower Tea